vitorbasanez10/Dispositivos-L-gicos-Program-veis/README.md

-##
 **Objective**
-* Its primary objective is to verify that the functions are being processed well through an FPGA (even before the physical construction of the project)
+* Its primary objective is to verify that the functions are being processed well through an FPGA (even before the physical construction of the project).
-* After this, take the information from the FPGA to the Micromouse
+* After this, take the information from the FPGA to the Micromouse.